What Are the Different Types of Proofreading?

 • Internet content (e.g., blog posts or video scripts)

-• All manner of creative writing, especially stories, poetry, and books
+• All manner of creative writing, especially short stories, poetry, and full-length books

 What Is ESL Proofreading?

-ESL writing isn’t actually distinct from the above types of writing.
-It simply refers to pieces by people who do not speak English as a first language.
-As such, though, ESL documents may pose some unique challenges from a proofreading perspective.
+ESL proofreading isn’t tied to a specific type of document.
+Rather, it refers to proofreading texts written by someone who does not speak English as a first language.
+As such, ESL documents may pose some unique challenges from a proofreading perspective.

 • Unusual sentence structures that need clarifying